NREL/PRAS/SystemModel_HDF5_spec.md

  - `timestep_length`, providing the length (in `timestep_unit`s) of each
    timestep in the simulation
  - `timestep_unit`, providing the time units for `timestep_length`
+ - `power_unit`, providing the units for power-related data
+ - `energy_unit`, providing the units for energy-related data

 The file may also define the following six [groups](https://portal.hdfgroup.org/display/HDF5/HDF5+Glossary#HDF5Glossary-Group)